bevyengine/bevy/release-content/release-notes/headless-widgets.md

 instead allows simpler one-way data binding that aligns well with the traditional "Model / View / Controller" (MVC) design pattern.

-That being said, the choice of internal or external state management is up to you: if the widget has an `on_change` callback that is not `None`, then the callback is used.
-If the callback is `None`, however, the widget will update its own state.
+That being said, the choice of internal or external state management is up to you: if the widget has an `on_change` callback that is not `Callback::Ignore`, then the callback is used.
+If the callback is `Callback::Ignore`, however, the widget will update its own state.
 (This is similar to how React.js does it.)

 There are two exceptions to this rule about external state management.
 First, widgets which don't edit a value, but which merely trigger an event (such as buttons), don't fall under this rule.